wgalbraith/280/docs_student/regression-log-transform.md

 - Original model: poor fiting line, scatterplot showed curvature, and residual plot showed a pattern
 - Semi-log model: linear scatterplot, randomly scattered residuals.
+- To use the semi-log model to predict values of the response variable we must remember to rewrite the log expression in exponential form.
-- Why dis a semi-log transformation work?
-The log transformation of a response variable compresses the larger $y$-values relative to the smaller $y$-values while keeping the explantory values unchanged.
+- Why does a semi-log transformation work in this situation?
+The log transformation of a response variable offset the exponential growth of the $y$-values while keeping the explantory values unchanged.